motion/orbit/notes/next.md

   - for slack that would include the message + name nicely
   - hover highlight the areas effect
 - bit document page design
-- fix laggy typing on search
-- search filters <=> nlp v1
 - search highlight sections v2
   - corresponding peek UX for search results

+now:

+- one bar for time: 2 days, 2 weeks, 2 months
+- one bar for integrations - can easily toggle many on/off
+- one bar for type: people, attachment, document, task
+- search filters <=> nlp v1

+done:

+- fix laggy typing on search
+  - colors for people / thing / location / integration / date
 - orbit pane fix bottom invsible click through and have it expand as you search

 Next week: